curl/curl/docs/HTTP3.md

 ## QUIC libraries

-QUIC libraries we're experimenting with:
+QUIC libraries we are experimenting with:

 [ngtcp2](https://github.com/ngtcp2/ngtcp2)